rizitis/d2v/README.md

 *2 files will be in the output, one is the SysVinit script and the other is an explanation file.txt for manually setups if needed...
 Assume: groups ,dependencies, etc...*

-*You can see the simple and complex service files and check the ouput with the same name...*
+*You can see the in Examples folder, simple and complex service files and check their ouputs with the same name...*